The Distant Isle

 A memorial collection of essays and translations demonstrating the diversity of ways of reading Japanese literature

-In The Distant Isle, fifteen former students honor their mentor, the late Robert H. Brower, with this memorial collection of essays and translations focusing on Japanese literature.
-Roughly two-thirds of the papers collected here are concerned with the languages and literatures of "premodern" Japan.
-The other third concern "modern" Japanese language and literature.
+The Distant Isle honors the late Robert H. Brower with a memorial collection of fifteen essays and translations on Japanese literature.
+The book coheres broadly around the question of how to read Japanese, its fifteen authors bringing a range of concerns to bear.
+Roughly two-thirds of the papers collected here are concerned with the languages and literatures of premodern Japan.
+The other third concern modern Japanese language and literature.
 Although Professor Brower rarely published outside the field of his own expertise in waka poetry, he inspired his students to a diversity of interests and critical approaches, as these articles demonstrate.

 You May Also Be Interested In